Lawn bowls player positions guide. Player Roles and Duties

 Obviously there is more than one way to be successful, and roles can (and will) be interchangeable, however this is the likeliest team format you will see.

-Defining player roles
+Defining player roles and duties

 When moving into a team format it’s important to have defined player roles.
 By working together you can operate as a single unit, moving together towards the goal - winning.